0x4FF/cplusplus/READ.md

 3. Semantic analysis; the process of gathering necessary semantic information from the source code and type checking
 ```

-*Assembling*
+*Assembling & Linking*

 The assembler will convert the assembly code into pure binary code or machine code (zeros and ones).
-This code is also known as object code
+This code is also known as object code.

+The Linker will then link the object code from multiple objects into one

+*Execution*

+You then run the binary file; `./<filename>` `<filename>.exe` in the terminal